Britt Riddle

 Creativity.
 We often associate creativity with artists, but engaging a holistic, creative mindset enhances our ability to innovate, problem-solve, adapt, and be flexible.
 Creativity unblocks old patterns or habits of thinking, embraces non-linear thinking, generates new perspectives, and expands our empathy.

 Curiosity + Connection.
 Curiosity and connection are interwoven values for me.
-I find meaning in asking deep questions of myself and others, and it is this curiosity that draws me into mindful connection—the energy the exists when we feel seen, heard, and valued.
+I find meaning in asking deep questions of myself and others, and it is this curiosity that draws me into mindful connection—the energy that exists when we feel seen, heard, and valued.
 As an introvert, I feel most connected to myself and others when writing, creating, and sharing life stories.

 Britt’s Values